-Until 14 August, Sonia's parentsJordan's parents separate on 14 February.
-His mother, who is the approved applicant, retains custody.
-She pays his boarding fees, and he stays with her in the school holidays.
-Jordan's parents reunite on 15 October.when he was 3 years old.
-Since that time, he has been in the care of his mother, who is father has limited contact with him, but agrees to pay his boarding fees.
-On 16 August of the year of study, the parentsSonia's mother is an eligible applicant under the AIC Scheme.
-On that date, Sonia's parents separate, her father begins a de facto relationship, and it is decided that her father and his de facto wife will be responsible forJordan's parents separate on 14 February.
-His mother, who is the approved applicant, retains custody.
-She pays his boarding fees, and he stays with her in the school holidays.
-Jordan's parents reunite on 15 October.when he was 3 years old.
-Since that time, he has been in the care of his mother, who is the approved applicant.
-Adam's father has limited contact with him, but agrees to pay his boarding fees.
-On 16 August of the year of study, the parents reunite.
-The Parental Income Test, using the base tax year, is Example 30: Change in Example 31: Reconciliation Example 32: Maintenance and principal carer requires new requires income test the income test claim adjustment Adam's parents separated Before 14 August, Sonia's mother was entitled to an AIC allowance on the basis ofperiods from 1 January to 13 February and 15 October to 31 December.
-The test isdetermine entitlement for the period from 1 January to 15 August.
-The payments live together in an isolated area and Sonia's mother is an eligible applicant under the AIC Scheme.
+Example 31: Change in principal carer requires new claim

+Until 14 August, Sonia's parents live together in an isolated area and Sonia's mother is an eligible applicant under the AIC Scheme.
 On that date, Sonia's parents separate, her father begins a de facto relationship, and it is decided that her father and his de facto wife will be responsible for Sonia's care from that date.
 Before 14 August, Sonia's mother was entitled to an AIC allowance on the basis of her income and that of Sonia's father.
 From 14 August, Sonia's mother is no longer eligible, and her father becomes the approved applicant.
-He will need to submit a new claim, and entitlement will be calculated on the basis of the base tax year income of him and his new partner (unless the applicant meets the requirements for a current tax 14 February.
+He will need to submit a new claim, and entitlement will be calculated on the basis of the base tax year income of him and his new partner (unless the applicant meets the requirements for a current tax year assessment).

+Example 32 : Reconciliation requires income test adjustment

+Jordan's parents separate on 14 February.
 His mother, who is the approved applicant, retains custody.
 She pays his boarding fees, and he stays with her in the school holidays.
 Jordan's parents reunite on 15 October.
 The base tax year's Parental Income Test is applied to both parents' incomes to determine Jordan's entitlement for the periods from 1 January to 13 February and 15 October to 31 December.
-The test is applied only to the mother's income for the intervening period (14 February to when he was 3 years old.
+The test is applied only to the mother's income for the intervening period (14 February to 14 October).

+Example 33 : Maintenance and the income test

+Adam's parents separated when he was 3 years old.
 Since that time, he has been in the care of his mother, who is the approved applicant.
 Adam's father has limited contact with him, but agrees to pay his boarding fees.
 On 16 August of the year of study, the parents reunite.
 The Parental Income Test, using the base tax year, is applied to Adam's mother to determine entitlement for the period from 1 January to 15 August.
 The payments Adam's father made for Adam's boarding fees during that period must also be taken into account as maintenance received by Adam's mother.
-From 16 August, the test is applied to the incomes of both parents (unless the applicant meets the requirements for a
+From 16 August, the test is applied to the incomes of both parents (unless the applicant meets the requirements for a current tax year assessment).